Get In Touch

 USP Chapter 797 is a set of guidelines or standards that focuses on sterile compounding.
 (Compounding is the process of combining, mixing, or altering ingredients to create a medication suited to the needs of individual patients.)
 In other words, USP 797 sets rules for healthcare facilities on how to prepare contaminant-free medications, known as compounded sterile preparations (CSPs).

-These rules can apply to facilities such as hospitals, pharmacies, clinics, or any other locations where sterile medications are compounded.
-First introduced in 2004, USP 797 has undergone several updates to improve these guidelines.
+These rules can apply to facilities such as hospitals, pharmacies, clinics, or any other locations where medications are compounded.
+First introduced in 2004, USP 797 has undergone several updates since.

 What is USP 800?

-USP Chapter 800, on the other hand, is a set of guidelines that focuses on the safe handling of hazardous drugs.
-These rules are similarly applied in healthcare settings to protect staff, patients, and the environment.
-They apply to many stages, including delivery, storage, preparation, dispensing, and administration.
-USP 800 was first introduced in 2016.
+First introduced in 2016, USP Chapter 800 is a set of guidelines that focuses on the safe handling of hazardous drugs.
+These rules are applied in healthcare settings to protect staff, patients, and the environment.
+They apply to many stages of handling drugs, including delivery, storage, preparation, dispensing, and administration.

 USP 797 vs 800: What are the Main Differences?